-- Federal Direct Loans - Both subsidized and unsubsidized loans must be repaid.
+- Federal Direct Loans - Both Subsidized and Unsubsidized loans must be repaid.
 The maximum loan for dependent students is $5,500 for up to 30 earned hours and $6,500 for 31 hours to maximum hours per program.
 For independent students and dependent students whose parents are denied a Parent Plus Loan, an additional $4,000 may be secured each year.
-Failure to maintain at least six credit hours each term will result in cancellation of the loan.
+Failure to maintain at least six credit hours each term will result in the cancellation of the loan.

 - Federal Direct PLUS Loans - The PLUS loan is a loan borrowed by a parent for a dependent undergraduate student.
 The maximum award amount is the student’s Cost of Attendance less other financial aid that the student receives.
 A student must be registered for at least six credit hours to remain eligible.
 Failure to maintain at least six credit hours each term will result in the cancellation of the PLUS loan.

 Estimated Financial Assistance (EFA) is all financial aid from other sources that the student is expected to receive.
 Need-based aid includes Subsidized loans, Pell grant, Federal Work-Study, and certain scholarships.

 All federal, state and institutional aid cannot exceed the student’s Cost of Attendance (COA).

 Students are encouraged to check the internet for additional private scholarships and funding opportunities.
 Three reliable sources are www.fastweb.com and www.salliemae.com/plan-for-college/scholarships.
 External scholarship applications are located on the Scholarship board between the Financial Aid Office and the Bookstore.
 For more loan funding options, students may inquire about Alternative loan and PLUS loan details and eligibility requirements in the Financial Aid Office.
 Also, local, county, and state agencies, such as BVR and WIOA, may have funding sources based on specific criteria.